BlakeDarrow/DarrowTools/source/sphinx/ThisToThat.rst

 1. Installation
 ---------------

+The Standard license is $15 USD and the studio license is $50 USD.
+This tool can be purchased from `Blender Depot <https://blendermarket.com/products/this-to-that/>`_.
+This tool is released under `GPL-3.0 <https://www.gnu.org/licenses/gpl-3.0.en.html>`_.

 -  **Download**

-   Purchase the addon and then download the latest release from **BlenderDepot**.
+   Download the latest release from `Blender Depot <https://blendermarket.com/products/this-to-that/>`_.
 You can also see all available source files after purchasing this Addon.

 -  **Install**